cartesi/docs/cartesi-rollups/challenges/overview.md

 ### Solution strategy

-There is an ongoing research into expanding the Cartesi Rollups' capabilities, taking into account recent improvements and potential new features.
-First of all, users can already expect benefits from advancements in the Ethereum ecosystem, such as [EIP-4844](https://www.eip4844.com/) (proto-danksharding), which makes on-chain data more affordable.
-Additionally, users can deploy Cartesi as a Layer-3 solution on top of other Layer-2 rollup solutions to enjoy the benefits of cheaper data.
+A promising research area is enhancing Cartesi Rollups' data capabilities.
+Potential advancements in the Ethereum ecosystem, like [EIP-4844](https://www.eip4844.com/) (proto-danksharding), might make on-chain data more affordable.
+Moreover, layering Cartesi on top of other rollup solutions can offer data advantages.

-Another useful feature being considered is a convenience layer to help front-end clients divide large pieces of data into smaller chunks and reassemble them within the back-end.
+Another feature for community consideration could be a mechanism assisting front-end clients in dividing large pieces of data into smaller chunks and reassembling them within the back-end.
 This approach would be similar to the [Logger](/compute/logger_drive/) feature used in Cartesi Compute.

-Lastly, other possible solutions are being explored for the future, including integrating Rollups with external Data Availability solutions such as zkPorter and implementing a Data Availability Committee solution for quorum-based validator sets.
+Additionally, potential future exploration might focus on integrating Rollups with Data Availability solutions like zkPorter or using a Data Availability Committee solution for quorum-based validator sets.

 ## Composability

 ### Challenge

-The current **v0.9** release lacks composability, which is the ability of multiple DApps to directly interact with each other, for example by having one application directly send inputs to another one without going through the base layer.
+The current **v1.0** release lacks composability, which is the ability of multiple DApps to directly interact with each other, for example by having one application directly send inputs to another one without going through the base layer.
 This would enable seamless communication and data exchange between DApps.
 The most important use case for this feature would be to allow users to easily and cheaply transfer assets from one DApp to another.

 ### Solution strategy

-After the initial **v1.0** mainnet release, it is advised to direct attention towards a variety of development aspects, one of which includes planning research to address the composability issue.
-It is very important to consider composability for expanding the functionality and interoperability of DApps within the Cartesi Rollups ecosystem.
-In the meantime, solutions for specific use cases should be considered as well, such as utilizing liquidity providers for rapidly transferring fungible assets between applications.
-This approach allows Cartsi to improve the user experience and promote the growth of the DApps network while continuing to work on all the development priorities.
+Post the **v1.0** mainnet release, a potential area of focus could be research into addressing composability, vital for enhancing DApp functionality.
+Meanwhile, interim solutions like leveraging liquidity providers for asset transfers might be considered, enhancing the user experience while juggling development priorities.

 ## Convenience layers